The words Rule, Law and Act –

 Grotius regarded law as a rule of moral action obliging to that which is right.

-To put it, the law in today’s time is an essential for protecting one from others and for providing a set of rules for basic forms of social life with regards to contract, property, family relations and other such matters.
+To put it, the law in today’s time is essential for protecting one from others and for providing a set of rules for basic forms of social life with regards to contract, property, family relations, and other such matters.